-The 2013 budget anticipated Port operating revenues of \$10.73 million and \$1.8 million in non-operating revenues.
-Actual 2013 operating revenues earned amounted to \$10.1 million, or \$660 thousand under budget projections.
-Actual 2013 non-operating revenues earned amounted to \$1.7 million or \$120,746 under budget projections.
-The contributing factors to the variance between 2013 budget and actual operating revenues was due to the unexpected decline in wharfage related to petroleum products coming into the Port via tanker.
-The significant variance between 2013 budget and actual non-operating revenues was due to the loss in short term interest revenue of \$72,903 and a small drop in the security fees of \$43,824.
+The 2014 budget anticipated Port operating revenues of \$10.6 million and \$1.7 million in non-operating revenues.
+Actual 2014 operating revenues earned amounted to \$10.6 million, or \$16 thousand under budget projections.
+Actual 2014 non-operating revenues earned amounted to \$4.6 million or \$2.9 million over budget projections.
+The contributing factors to the variance between 2014 budget and actual non-operating revenues was due to the increase in direct funding from the State of Alaska in the amount of \$2.4 million and a small increase in right-of-way fees of \$40,968.

-The 2013 budget anticipated Port operating expenses of \$13.9 million.
-Actual 2013 operating expenses incurred amounted to \$10.3 million or \$3.6 million under budget projections.
-The contributing factors to the variance between 2012 budget and actual operating expenses was due to a \$190,167 overestimation of charges from other departments; a \$455,341 overestimation of depreciation; and finally a \$2.7 million overestimation of personnel services and other miscellaneous expenses primarily related to the Port Expansion legal expenses.
+The 2014 budget anticipated Port operating expenses of \$13.3 million.
+Actual 2014 operating expenses incurred amounted to \$16.3 million or \$3 million over budget projections.
+The contributing factor to the variance between 2013 budget and actual operating expenses was due to a \$3.5 million underestimation of depreciation.

 In 2009, the Port undertook a review of its tariff rates terms and conditions.
 Following the review of its tariff the Port Commission proposed, and the Anchorage Assembly approved, the rates, terms and conditions of the Port's Terminal Tariff No. 7 effective January 1, 2011.
-The Port's tariff rates will be reviewed again in 2014.
+The Port's tariff rates were reviewed in 2014 and changed effective January 1, 2015.